Naalu/ds-senior-capstone-projects-website/deliverables/Implementation.md

     - Enabling Faculty to submit research on behalf of students
     - Allowing Admins to access both submission and review features
     - Improving the permission system for more intuitive access control
-    - Updating the documentation to reflect these changes including the README and usage guides for Faculty and Admins

 **Issue(s):**
 - [#51 - Create User Documentation](https://github.com/Naalu/ds-senior-capstone-projects-website/issues/16)